microsoft/PowerToys/README.md

 For [v0.53][github-next-release-work], due to holidays, we'll be in a maintance sprint but here are some of the larger items:

-- Hope to add Always on top into PowerToys
+- Hope to add Always on Top into PowerToys.
+We currently have a proof of concept ready.
 - We are working to heavily reduce / remove the UAC prompt over the next few releases on install.
 This is a big shift so it is spanning multiple releases so we can isolate issues if they do occur.
 Work is tracked in [#10126](https://github.com/microsoft/PowerToys/issues/10126)
 - Update the PowerToys Build Pipeline to allow .NET 6 integration
-- Stability and bug fixes
+- Engineering Systems/Stability/Bug fixes

 ## PowerToys Community